kofoide/writing/Data.md

 1️⃣ **You buy cheap trucks with no automation, requiring drivers to manually track routes, log deliveries, and troubleshoot breakdowns.
 The trucks work, but every day, you lose hours on inefficiencies.**
 2️⃣ **You invest in modern trucks with GPS tracking, automated inventory updates, and predictive maintenance alerts.
 They cost more upfront, but drastically reduce time spent on logistics and problem-solving.**

-At first glance, **option 1 ms cheaper—but over time, its hidden costs** (delays, manual work, lost efficiency) make it **far more expensive** than the smarter investment in option 2.
+At first glance, **option 1 seems cheaper, but over time, its hidden costs** (delays, manual work, lost efficiency) make it **far more expensive** than the smarter investment in option 2

 ## The Same Principle Applies to Data & Analytics